mkdynamic/vss/README.md

 ## Rails/ActiveRecord

-If you want to search a collection of `ActiveRecord` objects, you need to pass a **documentizer** `proc` when initializing `VSS::Engine` which will convert the objects into documents (which are simply strings).
+If you want to search a collection of `ActiveRecord` objects, you need to pass a **documentizer** `Proc` when initializing `VSS::Engine` which will convert the objects into documents (which are simply strings).
 For example:

     class Page < ActiveRecord::Base
         #attrs: title, content